Chris Stapleton discography

-American singer-songwriter Chris Stapleton has released five studio albums, one EP, 21 singles, six promotional singles, and three music videos.
+American singer-songwriter Chris Stapleton has released five studio albums, one EP, 21 singles, twelve promotional singles, and seven music videos.
 His debut solo album, Traveller, was released on May 5, 2015, by Mercury Nashville.
-It reached number one on the US Billboard 200 and was certified six-times platinum by the Recording Industry Association of America (RIAA) and gold by Music Canada.
-Its album track "Tennessee Whiskey" was certified fourteen-times Platinum in the US and reached the top 20 on the Billboard Hot 100, while the single "Nobody to Blame" reached the top 10 on the US Country Airplay chart.
+It reached number one on the US Billboard 200 and was certified seven-times platinum by the Recording Industry Association of America (RIAA) and four-times platinum by Music Canada.
+Its album track "Tennessee Whiskey" became the first Country song to be certified double diamond in the US and reached the top 20 on the Billboard Hot 100, while the single "Nobody to Blame" reached the top 10 on the US Country Airplay chart.
 Stapleton's second studio album From A Room: Volume 1 was released on May 5, 2017, and Volume 2, on December 1.
 Traveller and Volume 1 were the best-selling country albums of 2016 and 2017, respectively.
 Volume 1 and Volume 2 both debuted at number two on the Billboard 200.

 Traveller, From A Room: Volume 1, and Volume 2 held the top-three spots on the Top Country Albums chart dated February 10, 2018, making Stapleton the first artist to do so since Garth Brooks in 1992.
-"Broken Halos" became his first single to top the Country Airplay chart.
+"Broken Halos" became his first single to top the Country Airplay chart and was certified six-times platinum.
+This was followed-up by "Millionaire" that reached the chart's Top 5.
+His fourth studio album Starting Over was released on November 13, 2020 and debuted at number three on the US Billboard 200 selling 103,000 units in its first week.
+The title track and "You Should Probably Leave" both became number one hits and sold over six-million copies.
+Higher, his fifth studio album, was released on November 10, 2023 featuring his highest charting Billboard Hot 100 single as a solo artist "White Horse" peaking at No. 12.